-- Backup all data, the system, and any considerations: It enables data to be stored earlier to assist the business in recovering from an unplanned event.
+- Backup all data, system, and considerations: This enables data stored earlier to assist businesses in recovering from an unplanned event.

-- Never give out personal information to a stranger: They can use the information to commit fraud on others.
+- Never give out personal information to a stranger: They can use the information to commit fraud.

-- Check the security settings to prevent cybercrime: A cyber firewall checks your network settings to see if anyone has logged into your computer.
+- Check security settings to prevent cyber crime: A cyber firewall checks your network settings to see if anyone has logged into your computer.

-- Using Anti-virus Softwares: Using anti-virus software will help you recognize any threat or malware before they infect your computer system.
-Never use cracked software as they are cracked by hackers and may impose the serious risk of data loss or malware attack.
+- Using antivirus software: Using antivirus software helps to recognize any threat or malware before it infects the computer system.
+Never use cracked software as it may impose the serious risk of data loss or malware attack.

 - When visiting unauthorized websites, keep your information secure: Using phishing websites, information can easily bypass the data.

-- Use virtual private networks: VPN enables us to hide our IP address and delete your website’s activities.
+- Use virtual private networks (VPNs): VPNs enable us to hide our IP addresses.

-- Restriction on access to your most valuable data: Make a folder if possible so that no one can see the confidential document.
+- Restriction on access to your most valuable data: Make a folder, if possible, so that no one can see confidential documents.

-Cybersecurity is a domain designed to eliminate cybercrime.
-Cybersecurity can also be referred to as IT security.
+Cyber security is a domain that is designed to eliminate cybercrime.
+Cyber security can also be referred to as IT security.

-Cyber Security is the backbone for all our network and information security.
-Cyber Security applies various techniques to safeguard our data from data breaches.
-As organizations moving online there is more need for Cyber Security to protect our data from malicious activities.
+Cyber security is the backbone of network and information security.
+Cyber security applies various techniques to safeguard data from data breaches.
+As organizations move online, there is an increasing need for cyber security to protect data from malicious activities.

-While cyber criminality is a kind of criminal behavior involving unauthorized access to computer systems.
+Cybercriminality is a kind of criminal behavior involving unauthorized access to computer systems.
 The number of attacks is increasing day by day.
 Hackers are becoming smarter in their activities.
-The need for Cyber Security is more than ever.
+The need for cyber security now, is more than ever.

-India was the country with the highest number of attacks with 4,5 million Cyber Crime attacks in 2020.
-Cyber Crime refers to any criminal behavior committed using an internet-connected computer or other electronic equipment.
-This blog provides information about Cyber Crime as well as various risks and strategies for prevention.
+India was the country with the highest number of cyber crimes in 2020, amounting to 4.5 million.
+Cyber crime refers to criminal behavior committed by using a computer or other electronic device connected to the internet.
+This blog provides information about cyber crime, the various risks it poses, and the strategies for prevention from the same.

-Cyber Crime is unauthorized access to computer systems criminal behavior.
-Cyber Security provides a thorough understanding of how Cyber Attacks can be controlled or recovered.
-Online courses provide advice on how cybercrimes and cybercrime hazards can be prevented, protected, and recovered.
+Cyber crime is the criminal behavior of unauthorized access to computer systems.
+Cyber security provides a thorough understanding of how cyber attacks can be controlled or recovered from.
+Online courses provide advice on how cyber crimes and cyber crime hazards can be prevented, protected, and recovered.